ASL Lessons | Bookstore | Library | ASL University Main ►

 People who study language are called linguists.

-Linguists needed a word to describe "the process of making words by squishing a string of words, or words parts into one word -- and/or stealing "borrowing" a word from another language."
+Linguists needed a word to describe "the process of making words by squishing a string of words (or parts of words), into one word, or making up new words, and/or stealing "borrowing" words from another language."

-So, linguists built a word that means "the process of making words by squishing a string of words, or words parts into one word (or group of words that you treat as one concept) and/or borrowing a word from another language."
+So, linguists built a word that means "the process of making words by squishing a string of words, or words parts into one word (or group of words that you treat as one concept), or making up a new word, and/or borrowing a word from another language."

-The word linguists came up with to mean "the process of making new words by squishing a string of existing words, or words parts into one new word (or group of words that you treat as one idea or thing) and/or borrowing a word from another language" is: "lexicalization."
+The word linguists came up with to mean "the process of making new words by squishing a string of existing words, or words parts into one new word (or group of words that you treat as one idea or thing), or inventing new words, and/or borrowing a word from another language" is: "lexicalization."

 Really.
 It is.
 "Lexicalization" means to turn a string of words (or word parts) into one word.
+Or make up a new word that people start using so much that it becomes part of the language.
 (Or borrow a word from some other language).

 "lex-" Think of the term "lex-" as basically meaning "a word."